Adam

 An off-season switch to Manufacturer-backed WSR saw Morgan join Colin Turkington and Stephen Jelley racing for Team BMW for 2023.
 A season which saw Morgan hit over 350 races in the championship adding four podium results to his resume.

-In 2024, Morgan remains at WSR alongside Turkington once more heading into his 13th BTCC championship year.
+In 2024, Morgan remains at Team BMW alongside Turkington once more for his his 13th BTCC championship year finishing eighth in the standings, his best result since 2020.

 Follow us